eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

 ##### Lookup up a Digital Twin with Local IDs

-The local IDs of a serialized part (manufacturer, part number, serial number) are stored as specificAssetId in the AAS descriptor of the digital twin.
+The local IDs of a serialized part (manufacturer, part number, serial number) are stored as specific asset IDs in the AAS descriptor of the digital twin.
 From the Digital Twin Registry API, the following function can be used for this lookup `GET /lookup/shells`.

 All Asset identifier key-value-pairs used as parameter to this lookup function are combined using AND.
 An example query would look like this: `https://URL/registry/lookup/shells?assetIds=%5B%7B%22key%22%3A%20%22manufacturerId%22,%22value%22%3A%20%22BPNL7588787849VQ%22%7D,%7B%22key%22%3A%20%22manufacturerPartId%22,%22value%22%3A%20%2295657362-83%22%7D,%7B%22key%22%3A%20%22partInstanceId%22,%22value%22%3A%20%22NO-574868639429552535768526%22%7D%5D`